kyamagu/mexplus/README.md

 C++ Implementation of MEX function.
 Provide MEX entry points by `MEX_DEFINE` macro, and insert `MEX_DISPATCH` at the end.
 Notice how inputs and outputs are wrapped by mexplus `InputArguments` and `OutputArguments` class.
-The `Session` class keeps instances of `Database objects` between MEX calls, allowing the MEX binary to be stateful.
+They automatically convert majority of C++ types to/from `mxArray`.
+The `Session` class keeps instances of `Database` objects between MEX calls, allowing the MEX binary to be stateful.

 ```c++